YunranChen/sta-663-2018/README.md

 Monte Carlo algorithms

--Able to implement statistical algorithms from literature
+- Able to implement statistical algorithms from literature

 Convert a mathematical description and/or pseudo-code into a working implementation

-Able to use Python libraries for practical data analysis tasks
+- Able to use Python libraries for practical data analysis tasks

 numerical computing